 Questions about the application of Title VI, Title VII or Title IX to the University also may be directed to any of the following:

 - Assistant Secretary for Civil Rights, Department of Education at OCR@ed.gov or (800) 421-3481.

 - Equal Employment Opportunity Commission at firstname.lastname@example.org or (800) 669-4000.

 Policy Regarding Military Recruitment

-Employers who request to use University of La Verne College of Law career services in any manner are notified of our Policy of nondiscrimination.
+Employers who request to use University of La Verne College of Law and Public Service career services in any manner are notified of our Policy of nondiscrimination.
 La Verne Law informs employers that by utilizing our services, they are agreeing to abide by this policy.
 Employers are expected to consider each candidate on the basis of his or her individual merits.